Foreign support of Uganda in the Uganda–Tanzania War: Background and early involvement

 Libyan leader Muammar Gaddafi (pictured) supplied Uganda with troops and materiel during the war.

 Libya was Uganda's closest ally at the time of Uganda–Tanzania War.
 The former had invested financially and politically into Uganda, with Libyan businesses having partially taken over the position of Ugandan Asians who were expelled in 1972.
 In addition, Gaddafi regarded Uganda as an important base for the Libyan-allied PLO, and as an ally in his rivalry with Egypt and Sudan.
 Libya "normally" had about 300 to 400 soldiers stationed in Uganda before the 1978–79 war.
+In 1977, Gaddafi had publicly declared that "whoever declares war on President Amin declares it on Libya".

 Shortly before the Ugandan invasion of Kagera, Amin asked Gaddafi to intervene and resolve the "potentially explosive" tensions between Uganda and Tanzania, claiming that Tanzanian forces were moving within 4.8 km (3 mi) of Ugandan border towns.
 He also requested military support, and Gaddafi reportedly promised Amin to send soldiers.
 After the Uganda–Tanzania War's outbreak, Libya supported a solution through negotiations.
 Libya offered to mediate between the two countries in November 1978, and the Ugandan government responded positively to the proposal, but Tanzanian officials dismissed a mediation by Libya.
 The Observer reported that Libyan troops and arms were being sent to aid Amin as early as 12 November 1978.
 Journalist Faustin Mugabe stated that Libyan soldiers were being covertly sent to Uganda by December.
 After the Tanzanians retook the Kagera Salient during Operation Chakaza, they claimed to have captured some Libyan radio technicians serving alongside the Uganda Army.
 (Note: Journalists Tony Avirgan and Martha Honey noted that the Tanzanians also initially believed to have killed Libyan soldiers during clashes at the Tanzanian-Ugandan border, before identifying the dead as Palestine Liberation Organisation members.
 Ugandan officer Bernard Rwehururu claimed that "Libyan desert commandos" suffered heavy losses during a clash with the TPDF at Kalisizo in February.
 Avirgan and Honey stated that the TPDF captured Kalisizo after an artillery bombardment killed about 200 Ugandan soldiers, causing the rest to flee.
 They did not mention the involvement of any Libyans at the town.)